rust-lang/mdBook/src/theme/syntaxes/README.md

 This folder is not copied over to the book directory when using `mdbook init`, nor is it indexed at runtime.
 All of the files in this folder are scraped by build.rs.

-To make build.rs run again without running `cargo clean`, touch the run `touch build.rs`.
+To make build.rs run again without running `cargo clean`, touch the file: `touch build.rs`.